Kathy K. Condo

 Ms. Condo is admitted to practice in Pennsylvania and West Virginia, and is a member of the Allegheny County Bar Association.
 She has been a member of the Academy of Trial Lawyers since 1992.
 Ms. Condo was appointed by the Pennsylvania Supreme Court to serve a three-year term on the Pennsylvania Civil Procedural Rules Committee.
 She has also been a member of the Allegheny County Private Industrial Counsel as well as a past board member of the Sara Heinz House.

 Ms. Condo is admitted to practice in Pennsylvania and West Virginia, and is a member of the Allegheny County Bar Association.
 She has been a member of the Academy of Trial Lawyers since 1992.
 Ms. Condo was appointed by the Pennsylvania Supreme Court to serve a three-year term on the Pennsylvania Civil Procedural Rules Committee.
 She has also been a member of the Allegheny County Private Industrial Counsel as well as a past board member of the Sara Heinz House.
-Ms. Condo was recently recognized in The Best Lawyers in America© in the Commercial Litigation Section by BL Rankings.
+Ms. Condo has been listed in The Best Lawyers in America© in the Commercial Litigation Section since 2020 by BL Rankings.
 She was also selected to the 2012-2018 Pennsylvania Super Lawyers lists (Thomson Reuters).

 Over the years, Ms. Condo has spoken frequently at PBI, DRI and in-house CLEs on various subjects related to litigation, including Daubert challenges, recent developments in civil procedure and evidence, toxic tort litigation, Marcellus Shale development litigation and mitigation of litigation.